Part 65: Criswell and Halo, Riley Sold Cheesecakes To Pay Rent & Other Hollywood Stories

 Today is Saturday, March 20, 2021.
 Deaths from the Coronavirus in the U.S. are: 541,037.
 A few states are opening back up without mask mandates.
 I'm still not vaccinated, but hopefully by May or June.

-In the past several months, I've been in touch with a few people from my past, and a writer, John Whalen.
+In the past several months, I've been in touch with a few people from my past, a friend of my father's from the late 60s early 70s named Matthew.
+I'll tell you about Matthew and his stories about Riley in the second part of this blog.
+I also connected with a writer, John Whalen.
 John wrote an article in the New Yorker (years ago) about one of our landlords, "The Amazing Criswell."
 As mentioned in a previous blog and in blog 67, Criswell was a celebrity psychic who had his own newspaper column, appeared on the Tonight Show, and wrote books about his predictions.
 Riley and Criswell hung out at the Brown Derby near our apartment.
 John kindly sent me his book proposal loaded with research.
 Here's a small part of John's fabulous pitch: "A biography of the great sham psychic, show-biz oddball and discount bon vivant who held court on the fringes of Hollywood."

 Below is a photograph of Halo back when she used another stage name, April Snow.
 Thanks to the writer Edward Canfield for this fantastic image.
-When I was a little girl, I thought everyone went around changing their names, and it was no big deal.
-When Halo was younger and living in New York, burlesque was her gig.
-We lived in one of those buildings from 1967 to maybe 1970.
+When I was a little girl, I thought everyone went around changing their names all the time, and it was no big deal.
+Many of our friends had stage names, pen names, or had moved to California to completely start over, including name changes.
+When Halo was younger and living in New York, burlesque was her gig, when she arrived in California with Criswell, they played the part of "Broadway stars."
+We lived in one of the buildings Criswell and Halo owned from 1967 to maybe 1970.
 Maybe 1971, but my mother thinks we moved out in 1970.
+As I recall, I was in the first grade when we moved out of the fourplex on Selma and Cassil.